GiovanniGiacometti/strava-client/README.md

 Otherwise, it will automatically initiate the authentication procedure (the same described in the documentation).
 A browser window will open: you only need to authorize the application and paste the callback URL in the terminal.
 The client will take care of the rest.

-When the process is completed, the client will save the new access token and the refresh token in the `.strava.secrets` file, so that you can reuse them in the future.
+When the process is completed, the client will save the new access token and the refresh token in a `.strava.secrets` file, so that you can reuse them in the future.

 ### 💁 Call API!